EnigmaDragons/ProjectNeon/design/AstroMancer Cards.md

 ##AstroMancer Cards

-###AstroMancer Cards can be played for 2 Mana
+AstroMancer Cards can be played as Manaflow

-Starfall -2 Mana Quadra-cast(Total cost = 2) Deal 6 damage to a random enemy.
-Feed: Heal a random ally 2.(So 8 healing in all.)

-Star Slash +1 Mana deal .5 damage to an enemy.
-Feed: Heal 1 for each mana.

-Starlight -1 Mana Deal 5 damage to all enemies.
-Feed: The Solar card has +10% spell Power for each enemy hit.

-Sunburn -2 Mana Deal 12 damage to all unshielded characters.
-Feed: 20% Chance to recast.

-Shield of Radiance - Shield 1x Defense.
-Feed: Other allies get a .5 Defense Shield.
+###Tactical

-Blinding Light +1 Mana Deal 3 damage to all characters.
+**Blinding Light** +1 Mana Deal 3 damage to all characters.
 All characters deal -5 damage this turn.
-Feed: This spell costs no mana.
+Feed-Lunar: This spell costs no mana.

-Lunar Embrace Character gains Regen 3, +3 strength for 3 turns & +3 defense for 3 turns.
+**Lunar Embrace** Character gains Regen 3, +3 strength for 3 turns & +3 defense for 3 turns.

+**Manaflow** 2 Mana

+###Defensive

+**Shield of Radiance** Shield 1x Defense.
+Feed-Lunar: Other allies get a Shield equal to 1/2 your Shields.

+**Star Slash** +1 Mana deal .5 attack to an enemy.
+Feed-Solar: Heal 1 for each mana.

+###Offensive

+**Starfall** -2 Mana Quadra-cast Deal 6 to a random enemy.
+Feed-Solar: Heal a random ally 4.

-Crescent Strike Deal 1x attack, gain 50% evasion until next turn.
+**Crescent Strike** Deal 1x attack.
+Gain 50% evasion until next turn.

-Lunar Flare Deal 15 (spell) damage to an enemy.
+**Lunar Flare** Deal 15 to an enemy.

+**Sunburn** -2 Mana Deal 12 to all unshielded characters.
+Feed-Lunar: 20% Chance to recast.

+**Starlight** -1 Mana Deal 5 to all enemies.
+Feed-Solar: +10% spell Power for each enemy hit by Starlight.